 Plantar fasciitis is the thickening or inflammation of a band of connective tissue between your heel and toes.
 This band protects the muscles and acts as a shock absorber and helps to provide stability to the foot.
-Excessive stress on it can lead to swelling, micro-tears and pain.
-Common causes of plantar fasciitis include:
+Excessive stress on it can lead to swelling, micro-tears, and pain.

-- sudden increases in running mileage
+- Sudden increases in running mileage

-- bad exercise habits
+- Bad exercise habits

-- shoes that don’t offer proper support
+- Shoes that don’t offer proper support

-- work that involves being on your feet for long periods
+- Work that involves being on your feet for long periods

-- being overweight
+- Being overweight

-What we can doTreatment for plantar fasciitis is aimed at reducing inflammation and allowing tissue to heal.
+Treatment for plantar fasciitis is aimed at reducing inflammation and allowing the tissue to heal.
 We do this in the same ways that we address inflammation in many orthopedic conditions.

-Acupuncture and Chinese herbs are used to promote circulation of vital energy and support optimal function of the area by encouraging tissue repair, reducing swelling, and reducing pain.
+Acupuncture and Chinese herbs are used to promote the circulation of vital energy and support the optimal function of the area by encouraging tissue repair, reducing swelling, and reducing pain.
 With centuries of treating injury and pain from overuse and abuse in the martial arts, we have many tools for addressing these problems.

-Physical therapy, splints and night braces may also be recommended as may orthotic inserts for your shoes.
+Physical therapy, splints, and night braces may also be recommended as may orthotic inserts for your shoes.

-What you can doWith plantar fasciitis, as with so many other conditions, I believe that the best therapies are the ones you can do for yourself.
+With plantar fasciitis, as with so many other conditions, I believe that the best therapies are the ones you can do for yourself.
 Better that you work on yourself for 10 minutes every day than for an hour with a specialist on Mondays.
 Right?